 Applicants will be informed in early May whether they have been shortlisted.
 Those that have been shortlisted will be invited for an interview.

 We would expect around 15 applicants to proceed to interview.
-Interviews are conducted over the phone and are an opportunity for you to explain your idea in more depth, discuss your needs and enthuse the selection panel.
+Interviews will be conducted over the phone on 9th and 10th May 2018 and are an opportunity for you to explain your idea in more depth, discuss your needs and enthuse the selection panel.

 We expect the interview process to result in a shortlist of up to 10 candidates.
 The interviews will identify areas where the candidate may benefit from working up a full plan/application, conducting additional research, building a community of support, etc.